Scoil Colmcille, Letterkenny: History

 The school stands on the site of the town's first Gaelic football playing field.
 It was built in 1974.
 At the time of the new Scoil Colmcille's opening over 600 boys attended the school.
 By 1985 school numbers grew to over 700 and 23 teachers were employed.

 Boys are housed at the rear end of the school and play in the back yard while girls are taught at the front entrance and play in the adjoining yard.

 The school choir, led by Mr Frank Breslin, sang to a prime time national audience on The Late Late Toy Show in 1995.

 An event, held at the school in January 2020, was attended by past pupils and locals.
-Among those in attendance were Leas-Cheann Comhairle Pat "the Cope" Gallagher (not a past pupil), Minister for Education and Skills Joe McHugh and former school principal Tom Redden.
+Among those in attendance were Leas-Cheann Comhairle Pat "the Cope" Gallagher (not a past pupil), Minister for Education and YouthMinister for Education and Skills Joe McHugh and former school principal Tom Redden.
 Those based abroad, such as Deputy Mayor of Islington Troy Gallagher and chef Conrad Gallagher delivered contributions by video.
 The event was brought to a close by fiddler Mairéad Ní Mhaonaigh.